dropio/rmb-demo-php/README.md

 Get yours from <http://backbone.drop.io>

+### Live Demo

+A live version of this demo application can be viewed online here: <http://rmbdemo.drop.io>

 ### 0-simple_demo

 This is a small PHP application demonstrating the basic functionality of the Rich Media Backbone API.
 With it you can create and manage drops as well as upload and manage assets.